grpc/proposal/L73-java-binderchannel/wireformat.md

 version = int;
 protocol extension flags = int;
 shutdown flags = int;
+shutdown status = string (* The description component of the status.
+The status
+                            code itself is in shutdown flags.
+This field is only included if FLAG_STATUS_DESCRIPTION is set. *);
 num bytes = long;
 ping id = int;
 initial stream receive window size = int; (* The initial receive window size for